DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ![console-output](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/authoriazation-reports-accessdenied.png?raw=true)

 #### Provide an Operation Logger
 The Web Document Viewer control maintains communication with the server side to obtain any additional document data when it is required, for example when a user switches pages or exports the document.
-Because of this feature, a user could navigate through a given report’s pages even after having been logged out.
+Because of this feature, a user could navigate through a given report's pages even after having been logged out.

 The possible security breach here occurs when a malefactor can forge a request that emulates page switching in order to get access to any protected information.